Data Analysis

 We do not perform any further analysis following low-significance gravitational-wave preliminary alerts or early warning alerts that are not followed by a significant preliminary alert.
 We will perform human vetting only for significant alerts.
 Initial, retraction, and update alerts will be sent out only for superevent associated with significant alerts.

-False Alarm Rate for Alerts and Trial Factor
+False Alarm Rate for Alerts and Trials Factor

 The reported false alarm rates do not include the trials factor from using multiple search pipelines.
-The trials factor is applied so alerts are sent out at the expected false alarm rate, accounting for the number of searches online.
-At the start of the O4b observational period, we have four independent searches that target CBC sources (GstLAL AllSky, MBTA AllSky, PyCBC AllSky, and cWB BBH) and one independent Burst search that targets generic signals (cWB AllSky).
+The trials factor is applied so significant alerts are sent out at the expected false alarm rate, accounting for the number of searches that are online at the time of the alert.
+We are now operating five independent searches that target CBC sources (GstLAL AllSky, MBTA AllSky, PyCBC AllSky, SPIIR AllSky, and cWB BBH) and two independent Burst search that targets generic signals (cWB AllSky and MLy).
 There is also an external coincidence search that targets significant candidates from all online pipelines (RAVEN).
-We thus conservatively estimate a trial factor of 5 for CBC searches and 2 for Burst searches.
+We thus conservatively estimate a trial factor of 6 for CBC searches and 3 for Burst searches.

 The number of searches may change during O4b, impacting the trials factor.
 If this is the case, the threshold for alerts marked as significant will be adjusted such that the estimated rate of false alarms stays one per month.
 The threshold for alerts marked as low-significance will remain two per day for each search.